-Most non-academic testing services at Gadsden State are coordinated by the Testing Center, located in Allen Hall on the Wallace Drive Campus.
+Most non-academic testing services at Gadsden State are coordinated by the Testing Center, located in the One Stop Center on the East Broad Campus.
 The staff administers various tests, including the ACT COMPASS (placement test), the ACT National Assessment, CLEP examinations, the Nursing TEAS, and ASE certification testing.
 Occasionally, members of the staff proctor other tests and examinations when requested to do so by Gadsden State instructors, by other educational agencies or by members of the community.